15 Nov Exercises To Fix Your Trendelenburg Gait

 Here are 3 great exercises to improve strength here:

-There is Evidence to suggest that Strengthening on it’s own will NOT help with poor movement pattern such as Trendelenburg or Dynamic Knee Valgus- You need to also train the muscle’s to activate at the right time which we call “Motor Control.”
+There is evidence to suggest that strengthening on its own will not help with poor movement patterns such as Trendelenburg or dynamic knee valgus.
+You need to also train the muscles to activate at the right time which we call “Motor Control.”

 Strengthening + Movement Re-Training

-Note 2: research has shown the importance of strengthening not only the Gluteus Medius, but also the Quadriceps and the Hamstrings.
-Increases in strength of the muscles, results in a reduction of the degree of Trendelenburg gait.
+Note 2: research has shown the importance of strengthening not only the gluteus medius, but also the quadriceps and the hamstrings.
+Increases in the strength of the muscles will result in a reduction of the degree of Trendelenburg gait.

-While weakness of the hip abductors is a potential cause for medial knee collapse, a lack of motor control can also be the culprit of this poor movement pattern.
-This is especially prevalent among higher end athletes who demonstrate medial knee collapse with functional activities.
+While the weakness of the hip abductors is a potential cause for medial knee collapse, a lack of motor control can also be the culprit of this poor movement pattern.
+This is especially prevalent among higher-end athletes who demonstrate medial knee collapse with functional activities.
 In this case, the athlete more times than not has more than adequate strength, yet they fail to utilize and demonstrate the neuromuscular control necessary to engage the hip abductors during tasks.
-Too see if this is the case, give the athlete visual, verbal, or manual cues to facilitate hip abductor activation.
+To see if this is the case, give the athlete visual, verbal, or manual cues to facilitate hip abductor activation.

 Single leg squat has shown to fire 52-82% MVIC of the Gluteus Medius‼️